arconnectio/landing/outstatic/content/blogs/security-best-practices-for-crypto-wallets.md

 ### *Storing Your Seed Phrase*

 Many users tend to forget how important it is to backup the seed phrase.
 If you do not have a backup, you're at a high risk of losing access to the wallet.
-The ArConnect team unfortunately cannot assist if this becomes the case.<br>
+The ArConnect team unfortunately cannot assist if this becomes the case.

 ArConnect randomly generates a 12-word passphrase seed.
 Password managers most of the time allow you to save notes.
 Other options can include using hardware backup tools or even just old school pen and paper.